msftjonw/K8sOnAzure/README.md

 ```

 ## Option 1: Create Azure VMs with pre-built ARM templates
 Replace the parameter file in the command to deploy all master nodes and worker nodes.
-Actually, there is only differences in the name.
+Actually, there is only name difference.
 ```
 az deployment group create \
   --name <deployment group name> \